qorix-group/process_description/process/process_areas/security_management/guidance/security_management_module_security_plan_template.rst

    |   - <ISO SAE 21434 reference>: <work product/requirement> - <Argumentation why it is not needed or replaced by another work product or activity.>
    |
    | **5.
 Security Module Work Products**
-   | One set of workproducts for the module and one set for each component of the module:
+   | One set of work products for the module and one set for each component of the module:

 .. list-table:: Module Work Products
         :header-rows: 1